Two CSCS-based iteration methods for solving absolute value equations: Numerical results

 First of all, the optimal parameters $\sigma_{\mathrm{CSCS}}$ for Example 2 are listed in Table \ref{tab4}.
-It is remarked that with the increase of the matrix dimension $n$, the optimal parameters $\sigma_{\mathrm{CSCS}}$ are almost fixed or decreasing slightly for the cases of $\alpha = 1.2$ and $\alpha = 1.5$.
+It is remarked that with the increase of the matrix dimension $n$, the optimal parameters $\sigma_{\mathrm{CSCS}}$ are almost fixed or increasing slightly for the cases of $\alpha = 1.2$ and $\alpha = 1.5$.
 Since the case of $\alpha = 1.8$ corresponding to the coefficient matrix $A$ is very ill-conditioned, so the optimal parameters $\sigma_{\mathrm{CSCS}}$ are varied intensely.
-Moreover, in Tables \ref{tab5}-\ref{tab7}, we report the numerical results with respect to the Picard-CSCS, nonlinear CSCS-like, GN-GMRES(5) and GN-TFQMR iterative methods.
-We also present the elapsed CPU time in seconds for the convergence (denoted as CPU) and the number of outer, inner and total iteration steps (outer and inner iterations only for Picard-CSCS, GN-GMRES(5) and GN-TFQMR) for the convergence (denoted as IT\_out, IT\_inn and IT, respectively).
+Moreover, in Tables \ref{tab5}-\ref{tab7}, we report the numerical results with respect to the Picard-CSCS, nonlinear CSCS-like, GN-GMRES and GN-TFQMR iterative methods.
+Similar to Example 1, we report the elapsed CPU time in seconds and the number of outer, inner and total iteration steps (outer and inner iterations only for Picard-CSCS, GN-GMRES and GN-TFQMR) for showing the convergence performances.